 Types of cataract surgery:

 Micro-incision Phacoemulsification Surgery – This procedure uses ultrasound energy to liquify the cataract in patient’s eye.
 It allows the emulsified cataract to be removed through a narrow incision of 2 to 3 mm.
 The wounds are self-healing, so stitches are not required.
 This allows the patient’s eyes to recover and heal faster.

 Laser-assisted Cataract Surgery – This procedure is known to have potential in treating cataracts and is considered as the next phase in the improvement of minimally invasive cataract surgery.
 In LACS, there is improved wound construction, it is gentle on the eye and allows greater predictability in lens positioning.
 It also offers advantages for certain forms of complex cataract surgery.

 There are different types of intraocular lens available in the market:

 Multifocal IOLs – These lenses have different zones in different areas of the lens, enabling the patient to clearly see objects at both near and far.
-It decreases the need for computer or reading glasses after cataract surgery.
+It decreases the need for computer or reading glasses after cataract surgery in Singapore.
 This is ideal for patients who find that prescription glasses are a hassle and want to be rid of them.